lafouffe/Aquarius/README.md

-# Aquarius by Northern Circuits Inc
-Repo for Aquarius Source Code.

-Created by Stephen Co <stephen.co@northern-circuits.ca>, January 2018.

-Please refer to the heavily commented sketch code for usage.
-In general, user parameters are marked with *** USER SETTINGS *** in the code.
-When changing electromagnet duty cycle, never increment more than 5.
-Always edit, upload, test, and iterate!\

 # Programming instructions

 So here goes, this is an example of how to program the width of the visible water stream to be wider or narrower.